ambuj-Shahi/General_6-R_IK/README.md

  Output files:

  The output file is also a 'CSV' file, in which the all the solutions to the inverse kinematics problem for the general 6-R serial manipulator in consideration, are stored.
-In the folder 'example1', one such 'CSV' file can be located named, 'example1_output.csv'.
+In the folder 'example1', one such 'CSV' file can be located, named, 'example1_output.csv'.
 Similar files are there in the other example folders as well.